paulfryer/kms-encryption-demo/README.md

 2) A IAM Role for Lambda to use
 3) A DynamoDB table
 4) A Lambda function to demonstrate encryption with KMS and storage of encrypted value in DynamoDB.

+After you import the template into your account you can run the new Lambda function.
+Any JSON object you send into the function will be encrypted and stored in DynamoDB.